 Destruction of School Property

 Students who destroy school property will be responsible for reimbursing the district for the cost.
-This includes, but is not limited to, books, calculators, lockers, paper towel holders, soap dispensers, toilet paper holders, classroom equipment, and bus seats.
-Checks should be made payable to the Herkimer Central School District.
+This includes, but is not limited to, Chromebooks, textbooks, library books, calculators, lockers, paper towel holders, soap dispensers, toilet paper holders and bus seats.
+Payment should be made to the Herkimer Central School District.

+When field trips are considered a privilege for students, discipline referrals may result in a loss of this privilege.
 Teachers will notify parents, in advance, if they are considering not allowing their child to attend a field trip due to behavioral concerns.
-Field trips are considered a privilege for students, and discipline referrals may result in a loss of this privilege.
-Teachers will make arrangements for those students to continue their academics at school and those students should be sent to school on the day of the trip.
+Teachers will make arrangements for those students to continue their academics at school and those students are expected to attend school on the day of the trip.

 Chaperones include employees of the district.
 Parent chaperones are permitted only in extraordinary circumstances, and must adhere to the same rules as the students.